anantkm/aboutme/README.md

   <tr>
     <td>Software Service Design and Engineering</td>
     <td>COMP9322</td>
-    <td>1.Building a dental clinic system using a chatbot and dockerized services<br>Implemented a ML based ChatBot to handle Dental Clinic reservation system.
+    <td>1.Building a dental clinic system using a chatbot and dockerized services<br>Implemented an ML-based ChatBot to handle the Dental Clinic reservation system.
 Used Wit.Ai to handle the natural language processing.
 Containerized each of the services (Chatbot, Time-slot and Dentist Service)<br>Links: <a href="https://github.com/anantkm/chatbot" target="_blank" rel="noopener noreferrer">Project Source Code</a></td>
   </tr>
   <tr>
     <td>Web Data Compression and Search</td>